 You want a cashback card.

-SimplyCash® Plus Business Credit Card from American Express offers a strong 5% cash back on office supplies and wireless telephone services at US retailers and 3% cash back in a category of your choice on up to $50,000 per year — after that, your rate reverts to 1% cash back, which is what you’ll also earn on all other purchases.
+SimplyCash® Plus Business Credit Card offers a strong 5% cash back on US office supplies and US wireless telephone services and 3% cash back in a category of your choice on up to $50,000 per year — after that, your rate reverts to 1% cash back, which is what you’ll also earn on all other purchases.

 You want travel rewards.